 Below, you will find a list of the fee earners in our team, alongside information on their qualifications and particular areas of expertise.
 For further details, please click here to be taken to our Wills and Probate team page.

-Tony Brownlie is an Associate and Head of our Estate Administration team.
+Tony Brownlie is a Partner and Head of our Estate Administration team.
 He has particular expertise in matters relating to estate administration and probate work, together with associated matters like deeds of variation, estate planning and taxation.
 Before specialising in estate administration, Tony prepared Wills, trusts and Lasting Powers of Attorney for many years.
 After completing his degree, he studied for a Graduate Diploma in Law in Leeds, before going on to complete his Legal Practice Course at the College of Law in London, which he passed with a distinction.
 He is a member of STEP and achieved a distinction in the STEP Diploma in Trusts and Estates.

 Jayne Kesbey is a Solicitor dealing with matters relating to trusts, although she has also undertaken work relating to Wills, estate administration, Court of Protection and Lasting Powers of Attorney in previous roles.
 Achieving a law degree through the University of London and completing the Legal Practice Course at the College of Law in Guildford on a part-time basis, she qualified as a Solicitor in 2007 and joined Attwaters Jameson Hill in 2014.
 She has been a full member of STEP since 2009.

 Sophie Weavers has been a Trust Paralegal at Attwaters Jameson Hill since 2017, working within the Wills, Trusts and Probate team.
 She previously specialised in Land Law within another regional firm.
 She completed her Law LLB degree at the University of Sussex and has recently completed her Legal Practice Course with a Masters in Law at BPP University.